 Who Runs the Website and Why?

 Most medical articles will also display the date they were posted.
-Medical knowledge is constantly changing, but online articles will remain on the Internet until someone removes them.
+Medical knowledge is constantly changing, but online articles will remain on the internet until someone removes them.
 Remember that newer articles are more likely to contain accurate information than older articles.

 Be Wary of Giving Away Personal Information

-Check the Information against Reliable Sources
+Check Online Health Information against Reliable Sources

 Finally, there are a number of websites that consistently provide accurate medical information.
 When in doubt, you can check these sites to make sure the article you're reading is reliable: